 rendering them difficult to get rid of.
 While this is not technically browser

 hijacking - it does not affect the functioning of your web browser - it still

 has the effect of disrupting your surfing experience.

 massively reduce the risk of your browser being taken

 over by a hijacker by taking a few simple precautions.
 First and foremost is to

-update Windows by going to http://windowsupdate.microsoft.com .
-This advice is in
+update Windows by going to https://windowsupdate.microsoft.com . this advice is in

 every security guide we have ever published, and for good